MarkLannen/work-120/hw-10/readme.md

 3. The last issue I had I was never able to solve.
 I wanted to write a function that gave the same color to every line that was generated from a particular index point in the array.
 I tried dozens of variations of writing the function, but could just not get it to work.

 ## Conclusions
 All in all I'm very happy with this sketch though getting it to work, and completely understanding what is going on is pushing my skill and understanding at the moment.
+I left code of the function commented out.

 ## Final sketch